sig-echirolles/every-tree/QUESTIONS.md

 - Another `bug` none of my translations from `fr.yaml are applied.
 My phone is in french and the inside app setting is also french.
 - Since I defined a lot of presets and for example the preset `🟣 fig` which is a `natural=tree` and `species=Ficus carica`.
 I was hopping, that after create `🟣 fig` POI, that the title of the edit windows will be `🟣 fig` and not the classic `Tree`.
 I guess the default preset `Tree` for `natural=tree` is **stronger** that my `🟣 fig` preset.
 Is it intended or a bug?
 - I tried to make a matcher for `natural=tree` and `species=Ficus carica` to display my custom `fig.svg` icon, but I didn't succeed.
 Can you please review my `plugin.yaml`?

+- While installing a 404 not found plugin.
+EveryDoor should show error "plugin not found" instead of a zip extract error.